romkavt/yandex-money-sdk-php/README.md

     $auth_url = API::buildObtainTokenUrl($client_id, $redirect_uri, $scope);
     ```

-2. After that, user fills Yandex.Money HTML form and user is redirected back to
+2. After that, user fills Yoomoney HTML form and user is redirected back to
 `REDIRECT_URI?code=CODE`.

 3. You should immediately exchange `CODE` with `ACCESS_TOKEN`.